|Status||Available for Sale (cash or equity) or Joint Venture.|

 The Newark Project was originally targeted by Freeport-McMoRan Gold Co. in the 1980s following the discovery of gold anomalous values in silicified rocks in a favourable structural and stratigraphic setting.
 Surface sampling returned a high of 0.18 ppm gold along with high arsenic, antimony and thallium.

 Freeport drilled a total of 16 holes.
 Significantly, hole NWK8 intersected 47m of low-level gold (average 0.14 ppm) gold in jasperoid from 75m to the end of the hole at 122m.
-All holes targeted the Chainman Shale but not the more prospective lower levels of the stratigraphy (Joanna Limestone and Pilot Shale) which are now known to host most of the gold in the deposits in this region.
+All holes targeted the Chainman Shale but not the more prospective lower levels of the stratigraphy (Joana Limestone and Pilot Shale) which are now known to host most of the gold in the deposits in this region.